subbuk8977/LandingPage/README.md

 # LandingPage
-A responsive landingpage wich is realted to Halloween using html css ans js
+A responsive landingpage which is related to Halloween using html css ans js.